bretsw/bretsw-website-build/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Ph.D.
-Candidate"
+role = ""

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Michigan State University", url = "http://education.msu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am a Ph.D. candidate in Educational Psychology & Educational Technology at Michigan State University.
+bio = "I start as a tenure-track Assistant Professor of Instructional Systems & Learning Technologies at Florida State University in August 2021.
 I research networked learning in online communities, exploring issues of agency in navigating the learning spaces afforded by social media."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""